LATEST NEWS - Page 38 of 93 - Planet Karting

 Posted on by Julie

-The Saturday practice and the Sunday race can be entered for on the Clay Forest Edge website link.
+The Saturday practice and the Sunday race can be entered on the Mansell Kart Club website link.
 The link for entries is also at the foot of this news brief.

-Please check the Forest Edge website for specific Covid requirements that may relate to this race meeting.
+Please check the Mansell website for any specific Covid requirements that may relate to this race meeting.

 TO ENTER FOR THE EVENT – PLEASE CLICK HERE